Skip to content

 May 11

-Persuasive speeches presented by second half of class
+Persuasive speeches presented by the class

 14. Session 14